-Inspired by St Philip Neri, Men’s and Women’s Secular Oratory are evening sessions of prayer, formation and fellowship for adults.
-The sessions include a brief reading from a spiritual work or scripture, a short talk on the reading, and time for silent prayer.
-This is then followed by a discussion, to help us apply to our lives what we have gathered from the reading and prayer.
+Inspired by St Philip Neri, Men’s and Women’s Secular Oratory are evening sessions of prayer for adults based on the classic model of mental prayer.
+The sessions include a meditation, that is, a brief reading from a spiritual work or scripture and a short talk on the reading, followed by time for silent prayer.
+Then, to help us apply to our lives from what we have gathered from the reading and prayer, this is followed by a discussion to aid us in forming concrete resolutions that we can apply to our lives.
 Men’s and Women’s Secular Oratory are on different days to allow mums and dads to attend while their spouse looks after the children.
 Men’s and Women’s Secular Oratory starts at 7:30pm and finishes at 8:30pm, and are on alternating months at Mary Immaculate Church.
 Dates can be seen on our events calendar.
-We encourage you to come along and be a part of something that will help you to grow in your spiritual life and empower you to live out the mission of the laity.
+We encourage you to come along and be a part of something that will help you to grow in Christian perfection and empower you to live out the mission of the laity.

 Frassati Fraternity for Young Men